 In Philippians 4:8 the apostle Paul said, “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable — if anything is excellent or praiseworthy — think about such things and the God of peace will be with you.”

-Feed your brain good news when you feel overwhelmed.
-If you’re a disciple of Jesus, remember the promises God made and the future you have in Him.
-Remind yourself that while this world is filled with suffering, it is also filled with beauty, love, joy and hope.
+Feed your brain nourishing food, hope and comfort when you feel overwhelmed by grief during the holidays.
+How do you this and what it means depends on your faith, personality, age and lifestyle.
+Remember that while this world is filled with suffering, it is also filled with beauty, love, joy and hope.
 You’ll get through the holidays if you stay focused on the everlasting truth of Jesus’ love.
 He knows your name and loves you through it all.